Skip to content

 As a tenant in the 1840s, Archdeacon Charles Thorp undertook a major restoration of the tower.
 It continued to be used intermittently until the National Trust acquired the Farne Islands in 1925.

-Today the tower is home to National Trust rangers who live there for nine months of the year.
+Today the tower is used by National Trust rangers who stay in the building during breeding season.

 A sunset view of Longstone Lighthouse across a rocky area with pools of water on the Farne Islands, Northumberland